rachelself/recommendation_tracker/USER_STORIES.md

 `1` => user sees list of all entries for that category and is prompted with "Enter the menu item number to view an entry, type ADD to make a new entry, or type FILTER to narrow your results."

-`FILTER` => user is prompted with "What is the first name of the friend who made the recommendation?"
+`FILTER` => user is prompted with "Which friend would you like to filter by?" and a menu of friends to choose from.

-`Jenna` => If there are records for that name, print out the records with menu display numbers and prompt "Are any of these the correct Jenna?"
+`1` => If there are entries by that friend under that category, print out the entries with menu display numbers.

-`1` => prints menu of entries containing that friend ID
+`1` => prints the details of that entry

 **Acceptance Criteria:**
 * This builds on the category details screen
 * User enters display number of category
 * User enters `FILTER`
-* User is prompted to enter the first name of a friend to filter by
+* User is prompted to choose a friend from the menu
-  * valid input is a string
+  * valid input is a digit corresponding to the menu
-* User is prompted to enter a menu display number for the correct friend to filter by
+* User is prompted choose from the entries.
   * valid input is a digit corresponding to the menu